DevNetSG/temp_folder_generation_and_cleanup/README.md

 ```

 STEP02: Install role from ansible-galaxy
-First is to defin the current path
+First is to define the current path
 ```yaml
 [Alick@AWX ~]# pwd
 /root